Iznogoud: I WANT TO BE CALIPH INSTEAD OF THE CALIPH!

 - Super Smoke: Various genies use this to enter/exit a bottle.
 Or a lamp.
 Or a shoe, in one case.

-- Superstition Episode: In an comic, Wa'at Alaaf breaks a mirror over his head to free a guy from a curse.
+- Superstition Episode: In The Nightmarish Birthday of Iznogoud, Wa'at Alahf breaks a mirror over his head to free a guy from a curse.
 As a result, the guy is blessed with seven years of good luck and Wa'at is cursed with seven years of bad luck (that only last for the remainder of the comic).

-Wa'at Alaaf: Sure, boss, but who would be in charge of doing this?
+Wa'at Alahf: Sure, boss, but who would be in charge of doing this?

-- Symbol Swearing: A story had him asking Wa'at Alaaf for a rope, when he was down a cliff.
-Wa'at dropped the entire length of rope.
-Iznogoud began cursing, with bombs, bones, axes etc. Then a lot of these items began falling from above, seemingly dropped by Wa'at who thought Iznogoud was asking for them.
+- Who Killed the Caliph? has Iznogoud asking Wa'at Alahf for a rope when he is down a cliff.
+Wa'at drops the entire length of rope.
+Iznogoud begins cursing, with bombs, bones, axes etc. Then a lot of these items fall from above, seemingly dropped by Wa'at, who thought Iznogoud was asking for them.